Adventure Planner

 While British Columbia has a strong population of grizzly bears throughout its province, quotas have been tightened due to misguided organizations and weak government officials.
 Some decisions have been made based on emotions and not sound game management.
 The Yukon offers excellent grizzly bear hunting as well, either by spring hunting or as an additional trophy to be taken on other mixed bag hunts.

-Our Kamchatka brown bear hunts have been incredibly successful.
-Hunted in late April and early May when snow is deep, snowmobiles are used to transport hunters into the field.
-Hunters are typically based from tent camps.
 Kamchatka brown bears are some of the most beautifully furred bears we have seen, rivaling large grizzly bears in size, although not quite as large as the largest Alaska brown bears.
-Bears are hunted by spot and stalk, and also by baiting.